 - rectal bleeding (uncommon)

 Abnormal endometrial tissue can grow on any segment of the bowel.
-But according to 2014 research, about 90 percent of the incidences of bowel endometriosis involve the rectum or sigmoid colon.
+But according to

 Symptoms of bowel endometriosis may vary between individuals and depend on a person’s menstrual cycle.